Au Pair Girls: Plot

 Four young female au pairs are seen arriving at Heathrow Airport.
-They are then taken to the offices of the Overseas Employment Agency in London, which has arranged placements for them.
+They are then taken to the office of the Overseas Employment Agency in London, which has arranged placements for them.

 Anita Sector is assigned to Mr and Mrs Howard.
 She does not prove popular with Mr Howard as she manages to flood the house while taking a shower and then disappears on a date with Malcolm, a man who preyed on her at the airport.
 They visit a casino where Anita meets Sheik El Abab and disappears with him after Malcolm loses money at the roulette table.
 When she is taken to the sheik's home, she spends time with his concubines and discovers that he is a very wealthy philanthropist.
 When the sheik tries to seduce Anita, she realises that her deadline for returning to the Howards' house has passed.
 She reaches the house to find her suitcases on the doorstep.

 Randi Lindstrom is assigned to the family of businessman Mr Wainwright.
 She is picked up by his son Stephen, who is immediately attracted to her.
 After a series of mishaps, Stephen and Randi end up back at Mr Wainwright's offices and have sex in the car, where they are found naked by a shocked Mr Wainwright the next morning.

 Nan Lee is assigned to Lord and Lady Tryke as a playmate for their son Rupert, who is being groomed as a concert pianist.
 Rupert's exposure to the outside world has been limited to trips out in the car and he is immature for his age due to a lack of appropriate interaction with other young people.
 Nan plays along with Rupert's children's games in the garden and after dinner.
 Later, she reflects on Rupert's immaturity but realises that she has enjoyed her time with him.
 She seduces him and quietly leaves the next morning.

-Christina Geisler is assigned to the Fairfax family.
-Learning that Christina is a virgin, their daughter Carol decides to take her along to see pop star Ricky Strange.
-Carol and Christina go shopping to buy a more revealing outfit that will help Christina to arouse Ricky.
-Christina meets Ricky after his performance and ends up having sex with him, quickly followed by Carol's boyfriend Buster, but this is all revealed to have been a ruse by Carol to enable her to have sex with Ricky.
-After Christina realises that she has been used, she confides in Buster, who is understanding despite his boorish personality.
-Next morning, she tells Carol that she is leaving and terminates her employment with the Fairfaxes.
+Christa Geisler is assigned to the Fairfax family.
+Learning that Christa is a virgin, their daughter Carole decides to take her along to see pop star Ricky Strange.
+Carole and Christa go shopping to buy a more revealing outfit that will help Christa to arouse Ricky.
+Christa meets Ricky after his performance and ends up having sex with him, quickly followed by Carole's boyfriend Buster, but this is all revealed to have been a ruse by Carole to enable her to have sex with Ricky.
+After Christa realises that she has been used, she confides in Buster, who is understanding despite his boorish personality.
+Next morning, she tells Carole that she is leaving and terminates her employment with the Fairfaxes.

-Randi, Nan and Christina end up back at the agency.
+Randi, Nan and Christa end up back at the agency.
 Anita arrives and asks them if they want to join her as new concubines for the sheik.
 They immediately accept, and all four au pairs get into the sheik's car and are driven away.